 We don't have an order cap but in the product title and description, you could state that a maximum of X items can be purchased per customer.
 If you did see someone go crazy with their ordering you could contact them to discuss options.

 I want to sell add-on products.
 Any tips on how to make this really clear through the buying process?

-One way to do the add on products for a specific date would be to set up the date specific versions as variants, Enabling Product Variants - Editing variants , or as separate products and you use the related products feature: About adding Related Products.
-See how Good George have launched their beer / cider and hand sanitiser bundles as a product with variants to select your options.
+One way to do the add-on products for a specific date would be to set up the date-specific versions as variants, Enabling Product Variants - Editing variants, or as separate products and you use the related products feature: About adding Related Products.
+See how Good George has launched their beer/cider and hand sanitizer bundles as a product with variants to select your options.

 How do we restrict orders to the geographic area that we will deliver to?